JoachimChrapek/FazAppFrameworkOLD/README.md

+NOTE: this is old version of this framework, first attempt.
+Checkout actual version here:

 # FazApp Framework
 Framework for development of F2P mobile games with pre-configured services:
 - Firebase (Remote Config for own interstitials, notifications or analytics)